prabalmen236/prabalmen236.github.io/README.md

 2. **Use Distributed Version Control**

-      EXPLAIN GIT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+    Git is free and open-source software for `distributed version control`, which tracks changes in any set of files.
+It is typically used to organise the efforts of programmers who are working together to build source code for software.

    > According to Etter's book, "All sorts of people have extolled the virtues of distributed version control systems (DVCS) like [Git](https://git-scm.com/) / [GitHub](https://github.com) over centralized systems."

    > Whenever we store our documentation, we should always place a file named README.md in the root of the repository.
 This file should contain
    >
-   > 1. A quick summary of the product being documented
+   > 1. Summary of the product being documented
-   > 2. Instruction on how to build the documentation locally
+   > 2. Instruction on how to build locally
    > 3. Instruction on how to contribute
    >
    > For this project, we will use GitHub to host our markdown formatted resume.
 In order to do so, one  must have an account on GitHub.
 So, the fist step is to go to [GitHub](https://github.com) and create an account.